johnfmorton/Pic-Puller-for-Instagram/picpuller_docs.md

 use_stale_cache: either ‘yes’ or ‘no’ (defaults to ‘yes’ if undefined)

 Tags returned in a successful Expression Engine loop:
-status: a string of “true” is returned when data is returned
+ig_status: a string of “true” is returned when data is returned
+ig_type: returns "image" or "video"
-ig_media_id: the Instagram unique media ID for the image
+ig_media_id: the Instagram unique media ID for the image or video
 ig_created_time: time stamp of image creation time, Unix timestamp formatted
 ig_link: URL of the images homepage on Instagram
 ig_caption: The caption provided by the author.
 Note, it may be left untitled which will return an empty string.
 ig_thumbnail: URL to image, sized 150x150
 ig_low_resolution: URL to image, sized 306x306
 ig_standard_resolution: URL to image, sized 612x612
+ig_video_low_resolution: URL to video, sized 480x480
+ig_video_standard_resolution: URL to video, sized 640x640
 ig_latitude: latitude data, if available
 ig_longitude: longitude data, if available
 ig_username: the Instagram username of the user whose account the image is from